jrasmusson/ios-starter-kit/basics/CoreData/README.md

 ### How to add CoreData to project from scratch

 - Go new DataModel > MyData.xcdatamodeld
-- Click Add Entity (Channel)
+- Click Add Entity (Employee)
 - Give it a name
 - Add your attributes
 - Make non-optional (RHS - but not Swift Optional)
 - Build / Clean / Restart Xcode
-- You can now access (Channel) entity in your viewController.
+- You can now access (Employee) entity in your viewController.

     Note
      - All attributes in CoreData are Optional
-     -

 ### Checklist